chapmanb/cloudbiolinux/README.md

 CloudBioLinux. `custom/shared.py` contains a number of higher level functions which make it easier to write installation instructions.

+### Using flavors

+A Flavor is a specialization of an installation edition.
+A flavor can filter on packages and add packages and other software.
+To use a flavor, pass it in on the command line, e.g.

+      fab -f fabfile.py -H localhost install_biolinux:flavor=my_flavor

+And, like with the other options, a flavor can also be defined in the config file.
+A command line parameter, however, is preferred.

 ## EC2 quickstart

 This provides a quick cheat sheet of commands for getting up and running on EC2 using